cxfcxf/goeapi/README.md

 `go get github/cxfcxf/goeapi/api`

+# Import

+`import "github/cxfcxf/goeapi/api"

-you can use goeapi-binding.go as an example. initilized the Node you can also write binary tools to distribute.
+you can use goeapi-binding.go as an example for initlizing Node (think it as a Object in python)

+you can also write binary tools to distribute.

 # License

 Mit

+# Contact

+you can contact me at siegfried.chen@gmail.com